Awareness is Everything

 My job as a life coach is not to solve people's problems.
 It's to help them raise their awareness until the solution becomes obvious to them.
 They must see it for themselves.

 I use a variety of processes to help people access their own inner wisdom.
-I have a large toolbox because each person is unique, and what works for one person may not work for another.
+I have a large toolbox because each person is unique and has different preferences.
 The processes may be different, but they all have the same goal - to raise awareness.

 For example, a person who leaves a bad relationship oftens ends up in another relationship with nearly identical problems.
 I did this after my divorce, and I've heard the same story from many clients.
 The problem is that you are still the same person with the same unconscious attractions.

 The solution to this problem is what I call extreme witnessing.
 The moment you realize that you are recreating the same problem all over again, begin watching yourself with intense curiosity.
 How are you creating the problem?
-Watch your thoughts, your feelings, and the sensations in your body.
+Watch your thoughts, feelings, and bodily sensations.

 Take your focus off the other person and put it on yourself.
-Become so fascinated with what's going on inside that witnessing becomes the most important thing.
-See every encounter with that person as an opportunity to watch yourself and figure out how you are creating your experience.
+Become so fascinated with what's going on inside yourself that witnessing becomes the most important thing.
+See every encounter with other people as an opportunity to watch yourself and figure out how you are creating your experience.

 "You cannot do something that does not serve you and do it with awareness." ~Bill Harris

-Once you become aware of how you are creating your experience, you will stop creating those problems and start creating a better life.
+Once you become aware of how you are creating your experience, you will stop recreating the same old problems and start creating a better life.
 It's your life.
 No one else is creating it.
-Yes, other people have an impact on your experience, but they cannot control you any more than you can control them.
+Yes, other people influence your experience, but they cannot control you any more than you can control them.

 You have choice - but only up to your level of awareness.
-This is the difference between free agency and true freedom.
-Free agency is simply the ability to make a choice - an ability that all humans have.
+This is the difference between agency and freedom.
+Agency is simply the ability to make a choice.
+All humans have this ability.
 Freedom, on the other hand, exists on a continuum.
 The more awareness you have, the more freedom you have.
-More freedom means more and better choices.
-Bill Harris says, "Awareness creates choice."
+More freedom means more and better options.

-There are many different spiritual practices that raise awareness, but there is no one spiritual practice that works for everyone.
+There are many different spiritual practices for raising awareness, and no single practice works for everyone.
 Some people swear by mindfulness meditation.
 Others love energy work.
 Still others find their spiritual path in lucid dreaming.

 Sometimes I get a client who has "tried everything, and nothing works."
-Invariably, the problem is that they don't stick with anything long enough for it to work.
-The fact is, everything works if you do it long enough.
-But many people give up on their practice as soon as it loses its shiny newness and turns into "hard work".
+Invariably, the problem is they didn't stick with anything long enough.
+Many people give up on their practice as soon as it loses its shiny newness and turns into "hard work".
 They quit at the first bump in the road.

 Processes for Raising Awareness